isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 Singapore Citizens and Permanent Residents need only present (ii) and (v) above.
 Travellers who do not fulfil the above may be denied boarding.

+Long-Term Pass holders need only present (i), (ii) and (v) above.Travellers who do not fulfil the above may be denied boarding.

 ### Stage 3: Arrival in Singapore

 &#9744;  <i><b>A) Immigration Clearance</b></i>